All Episodes

 Thank you.

-Well, uh, you know, uh th some Republicans have been visiting, and it's uh it's unfortunate when the president of the United States uh happens to be in your party and he asks you not to go and you go anyway, but on the other hand it's a tough position.
+Well, you know, some Republicans have been visiting, and it's unfortunate when the President of the United States happens to be in your party and he asks you not to go and you go anyway.

-He's a Lebanese American who travels frequently travels to the Middle East, and he didn't go there and try to introduce new diplomatic initiatives.
+He's a Lebanese American who travels, frequently travels to the Middle East, and he didn't go there and try to introduce new diplomatic initiatives.

 He didn't try to do any of that, which is what Ms. Pelosi tried to do.